gsauthof/digitalocean/README.md

 2016, Georg Sauthoff <mail@georg.so>

-## Past Background
+## History

-DigitalOcean CentOS images [are a little bit special with respect to kernel upgrades][1].
-A `yum update && shutdown -r now` is not enough to get the latest stable kernel with all the security fixes.
+DigitalOcean CentOS images [were a little bit special with respect to kernel upgrades][1].
+A `yum update && shutdown -r now` wasn't enough to get the latest stable kernel with all the security fixes.
-Instead one has to explicitly select the right kernel version outside of the VM (e.g. via the frontend or API) and reboot the doplet.
+Instead one had to explicitly select the right kernel version outside of the VM (e.g. via the frontend or API) and reboot the doplet.

-The script uses the DigitalOcean API and ssh to apply those steps to all droplets where the running kernel is outdated.

 ## Background